pikatchu/closedsource/book/0050-inquisitor.md

 Leo kept his face blank.
 "A program?"

 The Inquisitor nodded.
 "You could learn all sorts of things.
 Things that would make you stronger.
-There’s a lot to learn in life, you know."
+There's a lot to learn in life, you know."

 Leo forced a polite smile.
 "Thanks.
-I’ll think about it."
+I'll think about it."

 The Inquisitor studied him for a moment.